That’s a wrap! Check back in 2022 for more Black Friday & Cyber Monday deals.

-Holiday decorations: Christmas decor is almost always much cheaper after the holidays are over when retailers are trying to clear it out.
-Target has been the exception however, as you can find super low prices on artifical trees, lights, ornaments, and other decorations on Black Friday.
+- Holiday decorations: Christmas decor is almost always much cheaper after the holidays are over when retailers are trying to clear it out.
+Target has been the exception, however, as you can find super low prices on artificial trees, lights, ornaments, and other decorations on Black Friday.
 Plus, for the last two years, they’ve offered $50 off holiday decoration purchases of $100 or more (in addition to other discounts) on the Saturday after Thanksgiving.

-Final Sale Items: This is just never a good idea when you’re purchasing any kind of gift (source).
+- Final Sale Items: This is just never a good idea when you’re purchasing any kind of gift (1).

 Top 10 Tips for Making the Most out of Black Friday

-Check online: Before you head out to the stores, be sure to compare your in-store deals to online deals.
-You may find the same deal online, or possibly even at a better price, and not have to fight the crowds after all (source).
+- Check online: Before you head out to the stores, be sure to compare your in-store deals to online deals.
+You may find the same deal online, or possibly even at a better price, and not have to fight the crowds after all (2).

-Always get a gift receipt: Be sure to ask for a gift receipt at checkout, as it will make returns or exchanges much easier for the gift recipient.
+- Always get a gift receipt: Be sure to ask for a gift receipt at the checkout, as it will make returns or exchanges much easier for the gift recipient.

 6 Black Friday Mistakes to Avoid